A Definition Primer for University Students

 A designated group of courses within a degree program that provides students increased exposure directed toward their major area of study.

 An undergraduate student enrolling for at least 12 or more semester credits during the fall and spring semester.
 Summer session students are considered full time with six or more semester credits.

-A component of a degree program which is designed to provide a broad-based education and competency, to include English, speech, mathematics, health and human performance, the humanities, the fine arts, historical perspectives, social sciences, natural sciences, ethnic/gender studies, international studies and foreign languages.
+A component of a degree program which is designed to provide a broad-based education and competency, to include English, mathematics, wellness and physical activity, speech, world languages, ethnic studies, the fine arts, gender studies, global students, historical perspectives, the humanities, natural sciences, and social sciences.

 A student in good standing is one who has maintained an academic record that meets the established University of Wisconsin-Platteville policy.
 Students in good standing may continue at the university, return to the university or transfer to another institution.
 Students with fewer than 30 credits earned must have a cumulative G.P.A. of 1.80 or higher.
 Students with 30 or more earned credits must maintain a cumulative G.P.A of 2.00 or higher.

 The numerical value given to letter grades.
 At University of Wisconsin-Platteville, a 4.00 plus/minus system is used wherein an “A” has a numeric value of 4.00, a “B” has a 3.00 value, etc.